The Emotion Hygiene Alliance's Framework is based upon the following areas of science and philosophy.

 Attachment Theory

-We have learned from Attachment science that in order for the defense systems to stand down and give way for such vital Social Engagement we need repeated experiences (→26 yrs), via our primary relationships, environment, and life experiences, of attuned connection and felt safety — a safe haven — as well as a secure base from which to explore.
+Attachment research demonstrates that in order for the defense systems to stand down and give way for such vital Social Engagement we need repeated experiences (→26 yrs), via our primary relationships, environment, and life experiences, of attuned connection and felt safety — a safe haven — as well as a secure base from which to explore.

 Long before children have the language and conceptual tools to process experience, negative or even traumatic patterns of interaction are incorporated in the brain, the functioning of their psyche, and even in the molecules that control the expression of their genes...
 Another important implication of attachment research is that it's possible to develop a secure state of mind as an adult, even in the face of a difficult childhood.
 Early experience influences later development, but it isn't fate: therapeutic experiences can profoundly alter an individual's life course. — Drs.
 Alan Sroufe & Dan Siegel